DataDog/hiring-engineers/answers.md

   * And one that silences it all day on Sat-Sun.
   * Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.

+Alerting downtimes are described here in more details: [Downtimes](https://docs.datadoghq.com/monitors/downtimes/)

-email notification of scheduled downtime below:
+the email notification of the scheduled downtime is below:

 ![ScreenShot](img/downtime3.JPG)